josefmonje/html-css-and-basic-bootstrap/chapter1.md

 From now on, whenever you visit a website, try viewing the source.
 Try it on [one](https://duckduckgo.com/) [of](https://www.tumblr.com/) [these](https://twitter.com/josefmonje) [sites](https://josefmonje.com/#/)!

-There are more things to learn but right now you have everything you need to know to build websites on your own.
+There are more things to learn but right now you have everything you need to know to create HTML pages on your own.
+Simple, right?

+But that's not enough.
+We want our page to look good!
+That's next.

 ### Research: